·

 27#.
 Dark Wood Veneer Wall Paneling

 Apply dark walnut or ebony wood veneers to your walls to add a rich, natural texture that feels warm and incredibly upscale.
-Wood paneling brings a sense of traditional “library” luxury to a modern room, making it feel more established.
+Wood paneling brings a sense of traditional luxury to a modern room, making it feel more established and grounded.

 The visible wood grain adds organic patterns that break up the solid dark colors of the room for a more balanced look.
 It is a timeless architectural feature that adds a massive amount of character and value to your home’s interior.